 The debt-to-earnings ratio is calculated by dividing student debt upon graduation by the annual salary.
 A debt to earnings ratio of 1 means that annual educational debt is the same as annual earnings.

-Best graduate programs in education in Pennsylvania
+Best Master's in Education Programs in Pennsylvania

 Cost of living is not considered when comparing states.